 With the introduction of multiple Weather Data Sources, you now have greater flexibility in Smart Forecasting.
 Apart from the possibility to select more than one data source, this feature allows you to do a side by side comparison between any of them.

 Weather Station - Has local measurements from weather stations

 Weather Forecast - Has weather predictions for future days

 Notice the red line -- this is the RainMachine Mixer, this is an aggregation of the enabled Weather Services.

 Disclaimer: Using weather services parsers from unknown sources might present a security risk.

-While RainMachine ships with all major weather providers services, there are other regional services developer by members of community.
+While RainMachine ships with all major weather providers services, there are other regional services developed by members of the community.
 These can be added to RainMachine by using the Web Interface either by going directly to RainMachine IP address or by using https://my.rainmachine.com remote service.

 After opening the Web Interface go to Settings > Weather and click on ADD NEW button.